 You can also search for national scholarships using websites such as FastWeb.
 FastWeb is a free scholarship search that includes more than 600,000 scholarships worth more than $1 billion.
 To use FastWeb, a student fills out a detailed profile through a series of online forms.
 After the forms are complete, FastWeb responds with a list of matching awards.
 Each entry in this list includes information about deadlines, eligibility requirements, award amounts, and contact information for the award provider.

 If you live in the Pittsburgh area, you should also visit the Pittsburgh Foundation website to find a list of scholarships available.
+Westminster is also pleased to be a Preferred College Partner of The Pittsburgh Promise, a scholarship program for students who live in the city and attend Pittsburgh public schools.
+More on The Pittsburgh Promise Program.

 Other outside scholarships may be applied for through: